 Patient-Centered Care is a complimentary medication-therapy management program available exclusively to Blue Cross and Blue Shield Service Benefit Plan members in which a clinical pharmacist works individually with members over the telephone.

 The Blue Cross and Blue Shield Service Benefit Plan has a special program to promote patient safety and monitor healthcare quality.
-The Patient Safety and Quality Monitoring (PSQM) program features a set of closely aligned programs that are designed to promote the safe and appropriate use of medications.
+The Patient Safety and Quality Monitoring (PSQM) program features a set of closely aligned programs that are designed to promote the safe and appropriate use of drugs.